 Study in a vibrant research hub

-The quality of our research was recognised in the latest Research Excellence Framework (2014), the system for assessing the quality of research in UK higher education institutions, which placed the University of Reading's Institute of Education in the top quartile of education departments in the UK.
+The quality of our research was recognised in the latest Research Excellence Framework (2021), the system for assessing the quality of research in UK higher education institutions.

 A programme for early and mid-career educators